ksheumaker/homeassistant-apsystems_ecur/README.md

 * sensor.inverter_[UID]_signal - the signal strength of the zigbee connection
 * sensor.inverter_[UID]\_power_ch_[1-4] - the current power generation (in W) of each channel (model depentent) of the inverter

+### Removing devices
+If an inverter fails and hardware is replaced, the old inverter can be easily removed from within the Device info card.
+The device is removed from the core.device_registry and placed under the "deleted devices" category.

 ### Switch
 * switch.ecu_query_device - switch will turn off after the user configured number of intervals if cached data is used.